 5. Once you have opened this shapefile it should overlap on top of the data currently in QGIS.
 If it does not you can use the “Layers Panel” on the right side to re order the layers deciding which appears on the top of the overlay.

 1. Using the GeoTiff output of the Vegetation Index open the Raster file within the QGIS software.
-This is done using the same methods explained when opening a Orthomosaic in QGIS in our 2 Dimensional Output section.

 2. Once you have this opened you will first notice that the coloration of the file is very different from the online viewer.
 All the same values are present but the color ramp assigned to these values is Black to White instead of Red to Green.